espocrm/documentation/docs/user-guide/emails.md

 ## IMAP accounts

-*(email receiving)*
+*Email receiving*

+!!! note

-Note: You need to have [cron](../administration/server-configuration.md#setting-up-crontab) properly configured in your system to have inbound emails working.
+    You need to have [cron](../administration/server-configuration.md#setting-up-crontab) properly configured in your system to have inbound emails working.

 User can setup IMAP account on Personal Email Accounts page (Emails tab > top-right menu > Personal Email Accounts).